ryanzhou7/fastapp_course_v2/chapters/ch1.md

 Restart the debugger.
 Play around with the action buttons until you understand what each does.

-### Execution sequence
+## Execution sequence

-This will be a long and complicate section, but it is import and will be worth it.
+This will be a long and detailed section, feel free to take break before resuming.

 We will now go through each step of the execution sequence and get familiar with the files while we're at it.